virtual-cast/Zenject/Documentation/Signals.md

 Where:

 - **SignalType** - The custom class that represents the signal

+* **Identifier** = The value to use to uniquely identify the binding.
+This can be ignored in most cases, but can be useful in cases where you want to define multiple distinct signals using the same signal type.

 - **RequiredSubscriber**/**OptionalSubscriber**/**OptionalSubscriberWithWarning** - These values control how the signal should behave when it fired but there are no subscribers associated with it.
 Unless it is over-ridden in <a href="#settings">ZenjectSettings</a>, the default is OptionalSubscriber, which will do nothing in this case.
 When RequiredSubscriber is set, exceptions will be thrown in the case of zero subscribers.
 OptionalSubscriberWithWarning is half way in between where it will issue a console log warning instead of an exception.
 Which one you choose depends on how strict you prefer your application to be, and whether it matters if the given signal is actually handled or not.